surfriderfoundationeurope/surfnet/README.md

 sh init_shell_variables.sh
 ```

-Alternatively, if you have data stored somewhere else, modify the newly create shell_variables.sh script to your convenience.
+Alternatively, if you have data stored somewhere else, modify the newly created shell_variables.sh script to point to the location of your convenience, or create symlinks to the folders of the repo.

 ### Building DCN dependencies (if using CenterNet)